douglasg14b/avorion_attack_spawner/README.md

 ## Usage
 `/spawnpirates {difficulty}`

 Difficulty ranges from 1-11.
-So if you wanted to span a wave with a difficulty of 5, you would type in `/spawnpirates 5`
+So if you wanted to spawn a wave with a difficulty of 5, you would type in `/spawnpirates 5`

 ### Planned